K\"ahler metrics via Lorentzian Geometry in dimension four: K ahler metrics induced by Lorentzian warped products

 \begin{proof} We first show that $\bar{\kk}$ is a unit length Killing vector field, via Lemma \ref{lemma:KVF}.
 That $\bar{\kk}$ has unit length with respect to $\bar{g}$ is clear, since $\bar{g}(\bar{\kk},\bar{\kk}) = -g(\ZZ,\bar{\kk}) = 1$.
 Letting $\overline{\nabla}$ denote the Levi-Civita connection of $(\RR^3,\bar{g})$, it follows in particular that $\bar{g}(\overline{\nabla}_{\!\bar{\kk}}\bar{\kk},\bar{\kk}) = 0$.
 Next, observe that

 where we have used $[\bar{\kk},\bar{\xx}] = [\partial_v,\xx]\big|_{S_{u_0}}$ because $[\partial_v,\xx]$ is tangent to $S$, and also $[\partial_v,\xx] = 0$.
 Likewise, $\bar{g}(\overline{\nabla}_{\!\bar{\kk}}\bar{\kk},\bar{\yy}) = 0$, so that $\overline{\nabla}_{\!\bar{\kk}}\bar{\kk} = 0$, hence $\bar{\kk}$ has geodesic flow in $(\RR^3,\bar{g})$.
 That $\bar{\kk}$ is both divergence-free and shear-free is similarly determined.
 Being unit length, geodesic, divergence-free, and shear-free, it follows by Lemma \ref{lemma:KVF} that $\bar{\kk}$ is a unit length Killing vector field on the Riemannian 3-manifold $(\RR^3,\bar{g})$.
 Finally, we show that the twist function of $\bar{\kk}$ is nowhere vanishing, provided that $k_y \neq h_x$ at any point.
-This follows from our particular choice of $\ZZ$, namely, that its twist function is nowhere vanishing: \beqa \bar{\ii} := \bar{g}(\bar{\kk},[\bar\xx,\bar\yy])=-g(\ZZ,[\xx,\yy])\big|_{S_{u_0}}=(h_x - k_y)\big|_{S_{u_0}}. \eeqa Applying now the contents of Theorem \ref{thm:warped}, the proof is complete. \end{proof}
+This follows from our particular choice of $\ZZ$, namely, that its twist function is nowhere vanishing: \beqa \bar{\ii} := \bar{g}(\bar{\kk},[\bar\xx,\bar\yy])=-g(\ZZ,[\xx,\yy])\big|_{S_{u_0}}=(h_x - k_y)\big|_{S_{u_0}}\!. \eeqa Applying now the contents of Theorem \ref{thm:warped}, the proof is complete. \end{proof}

 Some of the K\"ahler metrics induced by such ``truncated" pp-wave metrics as in this proposition, as well as some of those induced directly from plane waves (see next section), are shown in \cite{am2} to be central metrics \cite{c}.
 More precisely, the determinant of their Ricci endomorphism vanishes.
+Other such metrics are shown there to be K\"ahler-Einstein.